kayleiburke/movie-search/README.md

 6. Parse and display the details.

 ## Demo Site
-A live demo of the site can be found at https://omdb-database-search-demo.herokuapp.com/
+A live demo of the completed site can be found at https://omdb-database-search-demo.herokuapp.com/